corvus-migratorius/ansible-prometheus/README.md

 This ansible role installs [Prometheus](https://github.com/prometheus/prometheus) from binary distribution.
 Prometheus is a systems and service monitoring system.
 It collects metrics from configured targets at given intervals, evaluates rule expressions, displays the results, and can trigger alerts when specified conditions are observed.

-Prometheus config files and rules should be placed in separate directories on source.
-They must have '*.yml' suffix.
-You'll need to manually specify the paths to your rule files in the main Prometheus configuration file (prometheus.yml) on the target machine.
+Prometheus configuration files and rules should be placed in separate directories in the source.
+They must have a *.yml suffix.
+You'll need to manually specify the paths to your rule files in the main Prometheus configuration file (prometheus.yml) on the target machine

 Requirements
 ------------